-- o Belt: Black or Brown with a conservative belt buckle (If an article of clothing has belt loops, then a belt must be worn) - o Socks: Socks should be navy, gray, white, black or brown.
-Socks from the Wolverine General Store are also approved. - o Tights/leggings: White, navy, black or gray (no lace or patterned tights) - Shoes: All shoes should be of a conventional and closed-toe style - o Dress shoes/Boots: Must be black, brown, gray or navy in color. - o Athletic shoes: Must be white, gray, black, brown or blue (not neon), with minimal accent colors. - Backless shoes, sandals or casual styles such as "Crocs" and "Paws" are not allowed. - o Rain boots may be worn on rainy days only.
+- o Socks: Socks should be navy, gray, white, black or brown.
+Socks from the Wolverine General Store are also approved. - o Tights/leggings: White, navy, black or gray (no lace or patterned tights) - Shoes: All shoes should be of a conventional and closed-toe style - o Dress shoes/Boots: Must be black, brown, gray or navy in color. - o Athletic shoes: Must be white, gray, black, brown or blue (not neon), with minimal accent colors. - o Backless shoes, sandals or casual styles such as "Crocs" and "Paws" are not allowed. - o Rain boots may be worn on rainy days only.